Question

 example: selectList(table: 'certificate_iss_tracking'; field: 'serial_numbers'; where: 'id' = $#ids)

-By doing this, you will encounter an error! because they are list
+By doing this, you will encounter an error! because they are list, and the print template expects text.

 =: linkToPrint(template: "Reestr_sertif"; data: $row)